This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 The Chinese money plant is native to southern China and was introduced to the United States in the early twentieth century.
 It’s easy to propagate, so it spreads quietly among houseplant lovers (thus its nickname, the pass-it-along plant).
 Social media has made it increasingly popular.

 However, if you care for this plant properly, it will repay you with rapid growth, glossy green leaves, and many pups at the base.
-Read on if you want to know how to get the most out of your Chinese money plant.
+Read on to learn how to get the most out of your Chinese money plant.

 It can be trained to grow upwards into a tall, majestic plant with multiple clusters of green “pancake” like leaves along its trunk, or it can develop into a beautiful trailing plant with several clusters of green “pancake” leaves along its trunk.